 Stormwater runoff from impervious surfaces can cause flooding, erosion, and pollution.
 In watersheds with a large percentage of impervious surfaces, streams are altered in many ways.
 For example, flow and temperature can vary widely.
 During a storm event on a hot summer’s day, water runs off the parking lots, roofs and other hard surfaces directly into streams.
 This hot water enters the streams quickly, creating a stressful environment for the stream-dwelling organisms.
 To reduce the impact of stormwater, it needs to filter through the soil before reaching the stream, cooling it down and reducing the nutrients from the water through uptake by plants and bacteria.
 The appropriate filtering time for stormwater is crucial to the health of lakes and streams.

 The Green Neighborhood Forum is an annual community outreach program co-sponsored by the Friends of Baker Park and hosted by CCWS Hood College.
 The forum is an opportunity where Frederick homeowners can come to learn practical methods they can implement to improve their environmental stewardship, starting right in their own backyards.
-Starting in 2017, the forum will be held as a two-day festival around the newly restored Culler Lake in Baker Park.
-The Festival will feature a self-guided walking tour of the lakes environmental structures, eco-friendly vendors and family-friendly educational activities.
+Starting in 2017, the forum was held as a two-day festival around the newly restored Culler Lake in Baker Park.
+The goal of the event is to highlight environmentally friendly living practices by providing education and ideas to the community to live more sustainably, conserve resources and shop at local green businesses in Frederick County.
 Learn more about this year’s Green Neighbor event.